SantiagoLlorens/SantiagoLlorens.github.io/_pages/about.md

 ## More than physics

 <p style="margin-bottom: 10px;">
 I started playing tennis when I was five years old, and it became the sport of my life as I grew up.
-During my teenage years, I enjoyed competing in various tournaments, which brought some great experiences and memories.
+During my teenage years, I enjoyed competing in tournaments, which brought some great experiences and memories.
 Although tennis isn't a central focus in my life now, I still enjoy playing whenever I get the chance.
 </p>

 <div class="row" style="display: flex; justify-content: center;">